zhanglabNKU/LR-GNN/README.md

 ﻿## LR-GNN: a graph neural network based on link representation for predicting molecular associations

 ### Overview
-This repository contains codes necessary to run the CGNN algorithm.
+This repository contains codes necessary to run the LR-GNN algorithm.

 ### Running Environment
 * Windows environment, Python 3